odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [NChat](./nchat.md): A TUI application that is helpful for my daily use.
 - [Crazy Life](./crazyLife.md): More rules to block ssh attempts.
 - [A selfhosted site](./banthemall.md): More security problems, solved.
 - [Google Problems](./google_and_banks.md): Some problems can be solved with easy.